htm-community/sanity/README.md

 ```

 You can now launch it in a web browser.
 The notebook will show you how
-to launch your own ComportexViz runner.
+to launch your own Sanity runner.

 ## Online demos